2 Days in Berlin: The Best Things to Do

 See Television Tower, do some shopping, and partake in people watching.
 Alexanderplatz is an action-packed place to come see.

 No visit to Berlin is complete without stopping at the East Side Gallery.

 As most of you know, East Side gallery consist of painted murals on the remaining remnants of the infamous Berlin Wall.
 Many murals display themes of hopefulness and upcoming positive change.

 The most photographed mural is probably the depiction of Leonid Brezhnev and Erich Honecker kissing.
 The Gallery consists of over 105 paintings so take your time as you walk along the final stretch of the Berlin Wall.

-Two Days in Berlin: Day 2 – Evening
+Two Days in Berlin: Evening of Day 2

 Are you ready for another fun night in Berlin?
 I hope so.
 Tonight we’re focusing on a different district – one that is perfectly located – considering you just finished walking along East Side Gallery.